google/asylo/README.md

     enclave for the Intel SGX hardware backend.
 +   `--names="${NAMES}"` is the argument passed to the `//hello_world` target.

-Note: The example project from [examples/](asylo/examples) also picks up additional Bazel configuration from the `tools/bazel.rc` file in that directory.
-Remember to copy this file to a `tools/` sub-directory in future Bazel projects you create so that you can make use of Asylo's toolchain configurations.
+Note: The example source code includes an additional Bazel configuration file, `.bazelrc`, at the root of the source tree.
+Remember to copy the contents of this file into the `.bazelrc` file at the root of any future Bazel workspaces that use Asylo's toolchain.

 #### Running your own enclave application

 You can follow the [steps above](#running-the-hello_world-example) to build your own enclave application instead.
-You can use the examples code in `MY_PROJECT` as the start of your own project, or simply change `MY_PROJECT` to point to your own Bazel project instead.
+You can use the examples code in `MY_PROJECT` as a template for a new project, or simply change `MY_PROJECT` to point to your own Bazel project instead.

 #### Running an interactive terminal